aa25g15/flytbase-sticky-notes/README.md

 9. Serve the project using - ng serve
 10. Open the project in your browser using the url given after compilation

-# I hope FlytBase likes my project - Thanks!
-Looking forward to discussing my application further!
+# I hope you likes my project - Thanks!
+It was one of the screening questions I was asked for a Frontend position.